atanasnik/SVG-Editor/README.md

 ## Short description
 The editor supports three types of geometric shapes - a line, a circle, and a rectangle.
-Operations on shapes: creating, deleting, translating, checking if a point is being within a shape, checking if a shape is within another shape (a circle or a rectangle), calculating and printing the shapes' areas and perimeters.
+Operations on shapes: creating, deleting, translating, checking if a point is within a shape, checking if a shape is within another shape (a circle or a rectangle), calculating and printing the shapes' areas and perimeters.